RetroReversing/retroReversing/categories/misc/GDC.md

 For a brief insight into the fourth version of CGDC you can read Bill Pirkle's observations in the June 1990 issue of Journal of Computer Game Design here:
 [Volume 3 Number 5.
 June 1990 ](https://www.erasmatazz.com/library/the-journal-of-computer/jcgd-volume-3/volume-3-number-5-june-1990.html)

-It was hosted in Le Baron Hotel in San Jose and was atendeed by over 470 people.
+It was hosted in Le Baron Hotel in San Jose and was attended by over 470 people.

 We only know of a few talks that took place at this conference:
 * **The Artistic C** by Jim Gasperini